**We Only Ship To US Business Addresses**

 • Using sockets as dies for specific applications

 When choosing dies and sockets for arbor press use, consider the application and the material being worked with.
 The dies should be designed for the task, and the material should be chosen according to the job's specifications.
+Additionally, ensure that the frames are cast iron to guarantee their durability and stability.

 Quality and Service: Arbor Press Brands to Buy From